CaptDon71/sql-challenge/README.md

 │   └── salaries.csv  #  Supporting CSV Data File
 │   └── titles.csv  #  Supporting CSV Data File
 └── README.md                       # This README file

+## File Descriptions

+- **ERD_IMAGE.png**: Visual representation of the database structure.
+- **table_schemata.sql**: SQL script defining the table schemas.
+- **Q1-Q8 SQL query files**: Each file contains SQL code for specific queries, focusing on different aspects of employee and department data.
+- **/analysis-exports**: Folder containing CSV output data and visualizations for each SQL query.
+- **/data**: Folder containing supporting CSV files that feed into the SQL queries.

+Feel free to explore the files and run the queries to gain insights into the employee data!